LLNL/Abmarl/docs/src/overview.rst

 Experiment Parameters
 `````````````````````
-The strucutre of the parameters dictionary is very imporant.
+The strucutre of the parameters dictionary is very important.
 It *must* have an
 `experiment` key which contains both the `title` of the experiment and the `env_creator`
 function.
 This function should receive a config and, if appropriate, pass it to
 the simulation constructor.
 In the example configuration above, we just retrun the